PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

 # Zepto Inventory SQL Analysis

 ## Overview
 This project is about exploring and analyzing a grocery inventory dataset using SQL.
-The main aim was to understand how real product data works such as prices, discounts, stock availability, and categories by writing practical SQL queries.
+The aim was to understand how real product data works such as prices, discounts, stock availability, and categories by writing practical SQL queries.
 Through this project I practiced cleaning data, grouping information, and finding useful insights from raw inventory data.

 ## Objective
 Understand how products are distributed across categories